 CNNs are effective feature extractors, capable of capturing high-level features through their deep layers.
 Research indicates that higher layers tend to generate more discriminative features~\cite{zeiler2014visualizing}.
 Despite this capability, our understanding of the features extracted by these networks, particularly in the deeper layers, remains limited.
 In image processing, CNNs typically extract low-level features such as edges, textures, and colors in their shallow layers, while deeper layers capture more abstract, semantic-level information~\cite{krizhevsky2017imagenet}.
 Motivated by this, we aim not only to leverage the CNN's extracted features but also to interpret them more effectively.
-To achieve this, we extract hand-crafted features from the final convolutional layer, enabling enhanced classification and interpretability.
+To achieve this, we extract handcrafted features from the final convolutional layer, enabling enhanced classification and interpretability.

-From Table~\ref{tab:table1}, the output of the final convolutional layer has a shape of (128, 2, 65), representing 128 feature maps, each of size $2\times65$.
-For clarity, we define the dimension of size 65 corresponding to the H1 detector as the H1-feature, and the other dimension (also size 65) as the L1-feature, referring to the L1 detector.

-We extracted four hand-crafted features from the final convolutional feature maps: $\mathbf{SNR}$, $\mathbf{waveform\ overlap}$, $\mathbf{variance}$, and $\mathbf{peak\ amplitude}$.
-Among them, $\mathbf{variance}$ and $\mathbf{peak\ amplitude}$ are common hand-crafted features that can represent the statistical distribution of data.
+From the feature maps of the final convolutional layer, we extracted four handcrafted features: $\mathbf{SNR}$, $\mathbf{waveform\ overlap}$, $\mathbf{variance}$, and $\mathbf{peak\ amplitude}$.
+Among them, $\mathbf{variance}$ and $\mathbf{peak\ amplitude}$ are common handcrafted features that can represent the statistical distribution of data.
 The $\mathbf{variance}$ measures the spread or dispersion of the data points around the mean, giving an indication of how much the values deviate from their average.
 The $\mathbf{peak\ amplitude}$ identifies the maximum value within the dataset.
-The inspiration for $\mathbf{SNR}$ and $\mathbf{waveform\ overlap}$ comes from match filtering technique.
+The inspiration for $\mathbf{SNR}$ and $\mathbf{waveform\ overlap}$ comes from matched filtering technique.
 GW signals recorded by detectors at different locations share similar characteristics due to their common astrophysical origin and coherent propagation.
-Thus, the CNN-extracted features from such recordings should also exhibit high similarity across detectors.
+Thus, the CNN-extracted features from such data should also exhibit high similarity across detectors.
 Based on this assumption, we quantify the cross-detector similarity using the $\mathbf{SNR}$ and $\mathbf{waveform\ overlap}$ metrics.

-The $\mathbf{SNR}$ is calculated as the average of the $\mathbf{SNR}_i$ values from the feature maps in the last convolutional layer.
-The form can be written as: